What You Actually Get for £79 a Month

 It is also worth being clear about what is not included, because I do not want anyone signing up expecting something different.

 This is not a bespoke agency retainer where we do your marketing, write ongoing blog posts, run your social media, design print collateral, or build you a full e-commerce platform.
-If you need any of that, we have other packages for it, priced accordingly.
+If you need e-commerce, bookings, or a custom application, that is what our Studio plan is for, priced per project.

-What £79 a month gets you is a proper, professional three-page website, kept alive and looked after by a real person, forever, with no upfront cost and no contract.
+What £79 a month gets you is a proper, professional multi-page website, set up to be found on Google, kept alive and looked after by a real person, with no upfront cost and no contract.

 For most small businesses, that is exactly what they need.
 They do not need a fifty-page site with a blog nobody reads.
-They need a homepage, a services page, and a contact page, all written clearly, loading fast, and looking professional enough that a potential customer takes them seriously.
+They need a homepage, a few service pages, an about page and a contact page, all written clearly, loading fast, and looking professional enough that a potential customer takes them seriously.

 The bottom line